reinaldncku/recsys/README.md

-# recsys
-References and resources for neural recommender systems research.
+# References and resources for neural recommender systems research